THE KABOOM!!! OPTION: WHEN UNIONS BARGAIN IRRESPONSIBLY

-The bottom line is that the more full-time union reps a union has the greater the pressure on the union negotiator to strike a responsible ground rules deal with the agency.
+The bottom line is that the more full-time union reps a union currently has the greater the pressure on the union negotiator to strike a responsible ground rules deal with the agency to avoid losing them.

 14. The agency moves the union material out of its agency office space and locks the space.